danilobarrosribeiro/danilobarrosribeiro/README.md

 - 💬 Ask me about **React, Redux, Context API, Vanilla JS, HTML and CSS**

-- 📄 Know about my experiences [I'm transitioning my career from architecture to web development](I'm transitioning my career from architecture to web development)
+- 📄 I'm transitioning my career from architecture to web development

 - 📫 How to reach me **nilo22@gmail.com**